assignments ENGL 226 Writing About Writing: Professional Writing Project

 Details

 How the assignment will be organized: To better mimic how one might work in a professional writing job, you will be put in to small teams of three.
-There will be six groups of three in the class.
+There will be five groups of three in the class.
 Selection will be random.
-There will be three jobs spread out among the six groups—so 2 groups per job.
+You will have input on what campaign you will work on.
 Groups will go head to head presenting their materials to a a panel of experts that will help to evaluate which presentation is the most effective.

 - Media for your job.
 This might include print materials, video, social media, materials for the website